Hendrich/book-catalog/docs/DATABASE_ARCHITECTURE_V2.md

 GROUP BY DATE(last_sign_in_at)
 ORDER BY date DESC;

--- Book creation trends
+-- lab creation trends
 SELECT
   DATE(created_at) as date,
   COUNT(*) as books_created,
   COUNT(DISTINCT user_id) as active_users
-FROM public.books
+FROM public.labs
 WHERE created_at >= NOW() - INTERVAL '30 days'
 GROUP BY DATE(created_at)
 ORDER BY date DESC;